azureuse7/public_code/09-Ansible/01-SSH and Setup.md

+# Ansible Step 1: SSH Key Setup and Server Preparation
+> Before Ansible can manage remote servers, you need SSH key-based authentication between the control node and all managed nodes.
+This guide walks through generating a key pair, distributing the public key, and caching the passphrase.

-# You would need least two server to test this, one anisble server and one work server
+# You need at least two servers: one Ansible control node and one managed (worker) node

 - ip a --> get the IP address
 - Make sure you can ssh to the work server --> ssh<ip>